varma1225/Gen-AI/Notes.md

 embeddings are dense numeric vectors that represent text (words, sentences, documents) or other data (images, audio) in a format that computers can reason about.
 Think of them as points in a high-dimensional space where similar content is closer together.

-Embeddings  are the GPS coordinates of a word
+Embeddings  are the GPS coordinates of a word.

 **Dimensions**